katalon-studio/testops-junit/README.md

 # Katalon TestOps JUnit

-This is a JUnit Reporter for submitting test results to Katalon TestOps.
+This is the JUnit Reporter for submitting test results to Katalon TestOps.

 ## Usage